 Device Technologies began life in the 1990’s as an orthopedic joint replacement manufacturer and designer.
 Over the ensuing years, the company has become a leader in medical technologies, from being the first company to distribute robotic, remote surgery tools in New Zealand, to building the world’s first complete artificial heart implant.

-That means the team was not only able to replace the now end-of-lifed Microsoft Threat Management Gateway, but they were also able to do things that platform could not, such as reliably and securely route outside traffic to internal SAP systems.
+That means the team was not only able to replace the now end-of-lifed Microsoft TMG, but they were also able to do things that platform could not, such as reliably and securely route outside traffic to internal SAP systems.

 With NGINX in place, the Device Technologies team was able to better identify problems via the NGINX logging capabilities.
 “The logging scenarios in relation to trying to find faults were a lot simpler to diagnose because they have a standardized format, and obviously being able to pull those into general tools such as Splunk were great.
 It made it a lot easier for us to get all those issues we were having, identified and sorted out quite nicely,” said Strachan.

 Strachan said that NGINX has been so successful in its reverse‑proxy duties that the team has begun to roll it out as a web server throughout the company.
 “We have recently been leveraging NGINX for the reverse‑proxy capabilities, but we’ve also decided to use the NGINX web server platform as our platform of choice.
 ALl of our corporate websites around the world will be replatformed onto NGINX to be the next generation of our websites,” said Strachan.

 Device Technologies was founded in Australia in 1992.
 Since that time, the company has become a world leader in medical and surgical technologies.
 The company now distributes hundreds of brands of medical equipment and devices, ranging from cardiovascular equipment to spinal support implants.